 If a child has hearing aids their aids will be tested every half term by Specialist Technical Support Officers who will ensure the equipment is working.

-- This is a planned session that runs at Wheatley Family Hub every 2 weeks on a Thursday for Deaf Pre- School children.
+- PHIG is a planned session that runs at Wheatley Family Hub every 2 weeks on a Thursday for Deaf Pre- School children.

-- This is a FREE Service which is run by a Teacher of the Deaf (Early Years Specialist), Deaf Instructor, Speech and Language Therapist (NHS).
+- This is a FREE Service which is run by a Teacher of the Deaf (Early Years Specialist) and is attended by a Deaf Instructor and a Speech and Language Therapist (NHS).

 - The session involves activities, signing, singing and gives parents the chance to have a chat with each other.